Sessions as Observation Windows #

 -

-Grouping events across runs — Multiple test runs on the same DUT during one sitting share a session.
+Grouping events across runs — Multiple test runs on the same UUT during one sitting share a session.
 You can query "everything that happened while bench-7 was connected" without knowing individual run IDs.

 -